Skip to content

 Temperament and behaviour

 Despite being part of the Terrier group, Miniature Schnauzers are less noisy and feisty than other terriers.
-They have a calm temperament and are good with children and other dogs.
-But they do have the instinct of a guard dog and are prone to barking.
-This can be controlled with consistent training.
+They have an extroverted, lively temperament and are good with children and newcomers.
+They are intelligent and eager to please which makes them quick to learn and easy to train.

 Common health problems